-“Public dialogue is public space… the privileged material space of the public sphere, and that is where democracy lives,” said Ares Kalandides, Professor of Place Management at Manchester Metropolitan University, during the 44th SNF DIALOGUES, held on Wednesday, June 30 at the Antonis Tritsis Metropolitan Park Open Theater.
-After more than a year of discussions held exclusively online, and at a time when being able to coexist in outdoor spaces is more crucial than ever, the SNF DIALOGUES gathered with an in person audience, and addressed the issue of coexistence within public space - in essence, an issue of democracy.
-The discussion also featured Ersi Filippopoulou, NTUA Architect & Jurist, and Kimon Hadjibiros, Emeritus Professor of Ecology and Environmental Management, NTUA.
+“Public dialogue is public space… the privileged material space of the public sphere, and that is where democracy lives,” said Ares Kalandides, Professor of Place Management at the Manchester Metropolitan University, during the 44th SNF Dialogues, held on Wednesday, 30 June at the Antonis Tritsis Metropolitan Park Open Theater.
+After more than a year of discussions held exclusively online, and at a time when being able to co-exist in outdoor spaces is more crucial than ever, the SNF Dialogues gathered with a live audience, and addressed the issue of co-existence within public space - in essence, an issue of democracy.
+The discussion also featured Ersi Filippopoulou, Engineering Architect at the National Technical University of Athens (NTUA) and Jurist, and Kimon Hadjibiros, Emeritus Professor of Ecology and Environmental Management at the NTUA ”

-“Public space demonstrates the collective consciousness of the people,” commented Ersi Filippopoulou, adding, “The quality of a space does not only relate to its materials or design, but also to how much we respect it and consider it an extension of our own private space.
-There is a contradiction in this, which is probably explained by the way we perceive our public selves.”
+“The quality of a space does not only relate to its materials or design, but also to how much we respect it and consider it an extension of our own private space.
+There is a contradiction in this, which is probably explained by the way we perceive our public selves.” commented Ersi Filippopoulou

-Liam Young, Co-Founder of Tomorrows Thoughts Today, mentioned the role of artificial intelligence in the creation of the modern city in an interview he conducted in advance of his participation in the SNF Nostos Conference.
-“In a way, AI already defines the modern city.
-It doesn’t look like AI is supposed to look in movies, but it’s there in the form of infrastructure.
-What I’m interested in doing is thinking about how those systems can start being rolled out in ways that create more equitable, more sustainable and more viable forms of cities than what we currently do.”
+Liam Young, Co-Founder of Tomorrow's Thoughts Today, mentioned the role of artificial intelligence in the creation of the modern city in an interview he conducted in advance of his participation in the SNF Nostos Conference.

-The next meeting of the SNF DIALOGUES will take place on Wednesday, August 25, as part of SNF Nostos, and will feature an open discussion on the coexistence of humanity and artificial intelligence.
-In collaboration with the SNF Agora Institute at Johns Hopkins University, DIALOGUES will address the moral, philosophical, and social issues that arise from the use of advanced systems of artificial intelligence in our daily lives, and their impact on the future of society and democracy.
+The next meeting of the SNF Dialogues will take place on Wednesday, 25 August, as part of the SNF Nostos, and will feature an open discussion on the co-existence of humanity and artificial intelligence.
+In collaboration with the SNF Agora Institute at Johns Hopkins University, Dialogues will address the moral, philosophical, and social issues that arise from the use of advanced systems of artificial intelligence in our daily lives, and their impact on the future of society and democracy.